 Extreme Urgent and immediate action required.
 Report to the Registrar and Bishop-in-Council immediately.
 Close monitoring by management.
 Where an Extreme WHS risk is identified, the activity must be ceased or not proceed.
 Plans must be developed immediately to reduce this risk to a lower level.
 Responsibility for the risk must be allocated to a manager and be monitored daily by the Registrar.
 The Registrar must brief BiC and maintain regular updates.
 High Urgent attention required.
 Report to the Registrar and Risk and Insurance Committee immediately Risks must have strategies to reduce them to a lower level which are monitored by a senior officer to report monthly to the Registrar for consideration by the Risk and Insurance Committee.
-Any risk which maintains a High rating for longer than three months is to be reviewed by the Registrar to consider recommending to BiC that Medium the activity cease. wedium Attention required prior to activity.
+Any risk which maintains a High rating for longer than three months is to be reviewed by the Registrar to consider recommending to BiC that the activity cease.
+Medium Attention required prior to activity.
 Monitor and report to management on effectiveness of strategies to reduce risk.
 These risks are tolerable provided they are monitored on a regular 6 monthly basis.
 Low Watching brief required.
-These risks are tolerable provided they are monitored on a regular ( These risks are tolerable provided they are monitored on a regular 6 monthly basis.
+These risks are tolerable provided they are monitored on a regular 6 monthly basis.
 Very Low No management action required.
 These risks are tolerable provided they are monitored on a regular 12 monthly basis.